Thomas Tibbles: Preacher

 After his military service, he used the religion classes from Mount Union College and became a Methodist preacher.
 As a gun-toting circuit preacher, he rode around Missouri and Nebraska on horseback, preaching as he went.
-Eventually, he "grew disenchanted with Methodist restrictions," and became Presbyterian, building a church and gathering a congregation in Omaha.
-In 1874, Tibbles discovered that many Nebraskans were on the brink of starvation due a draught and subsequent crop failure.
-Through fundraising and a public speaking tour alongside Rev. G.W.
-Frost, Tibbles succeeded in raising over $80,000 in relief for those affected.
-He continued working for various newspapers throughout Omaha, Nebraska while preaching.
+Eventually, he "grew disenchanted with Methodist restrictions," and became Presbyterian, building a church and gathering a congregation in Omaha, Nebraska.
+In 1874, Tibbles discovered that many Nebraskans were on the brink of starvation due to a drought and subsequent crop failure.
+Through fundraising and a public speaking tour alongside Rev. G. W. Frost, Tibbles succeeded in raising over $80,000 in relief for those affected.
+He continued working for various newspapers in Omaha while preaching.
 Tibbles would retire from the ministry in 1877 to pursue social justice through journalism full-time.

 Reporter

 Initially working as a journalist for the Omaha Daily Bee, Tibbles eventually settled at the Omaha Daily Herald, where he would become the assistant editor.
-This was where he was working when, at one A.M. on March 30, 1879, he was approached by General George Crook about the dire legal situation of the Ponca Indians.
+This was where he was working when, at one A.M. on March 30, 1879, he was approached by General George Crook about the dire legal situation of the Ponca people.

 Trial of Standing Bear

-Ponca Plight
+Ponca plight

-As assistant editor of the Omaha Daily Herald, Tibbles was instrumental in bringing the case of Standing Bear and the Ponca Indian people before the United States District Court at Fort Omaha in 1879.
-In a “flagrant violation” of a preexisting treaty, the government had mistakenly turned over the Ponca’s ancestral lands in Nebraska to the Sioux tribe, forcing the tribe to walk some 500 miles southward to the Oklahoma Indian territory.
-According to the account given by Standing Bear, Chief of the Ponca tribe, his people were taken to the Indian Territory where they struggled to survive.
-Although the Omaha tribe, who were closely related to the Ponca and spoke the same language, had given gave them 30 acres of good land, the government would not allow them to take it.
-Due to malaria, extreme weather, and insufficient government assistance, approximately one-third of the tribe had not survived the conditions of the reservation during the approximate 2 years that they spent there.
-Chief Standing Bear lamented, “We had nothing to do but sit still, be sick, starve, and die.”
+As assistant editor of the Omaha Daily Herald, Tibbles was instrumental in bringing the case of Standing Bear, Chief of the Ponca, and the tribe itself before the United States District Court at Fort Omaha in 1879.
+In a "flagrant violation" of a preexisting treaty, the government had mistakenly turned over the Ponca's ancestral lands in Nebraska to the Sioux tribe, forcing the Ponca to walk some 500 miles southward to the Oklahoma Indian Territory.
+According to the account given by Standing Bear, his people were taken to the Indian Territory where they struggled to survive.
+Although the Omaha tribe, who were closely related to the Ponca and spoke the same language, had given them 30 acres of good land, the government would not allow them to take it.
+Due to malaria, extreme weather, and insufficient government assistance, approximately one-third of the tribe had not survived the conditions of the reservation during the approximately two years that they spent there.
+Standing Bear lamented, "we had nothing to do but sit still, be sick, starve, and die."